Lassen Volcanic National Park: Wildlife

-Species that are typically found in these forested areas are black bear, red fox, mule deer, marten, cougar, brown creeper, a variety of chipmunk species, raccoon, mountain chickadee, pika, a variety of squirrel species, white-headed woodpecker, coyote, bobcat, weasel, a variety of mouse species, long-toed salamander, skunk, and a wide variety of bat species.
+The various habitats in the Lassen Volcanic National Park support about 300 vertebrate species such as mammals, reptiles, amphibians, fish, and birds, including bald eagles, which are listed as Threatened under the Endangered Species Act of 1973, and peregrine falcons, which were removed from the endangered species list in 1999.
+In forested areas below 7800 ft, animals include American black bears, mule deer, martens, brown creepers, mountain chickadees, white-headed woodpeckers, long-toed salamanders, and several bat species.
+At higher elevations, Clark's nutcrackers, deer mice, and chipmunks can be found among mountain hemlock stands, and subalpine zones with sparse vegetation host populations of gray-crowned rosy finches, pikas, and golden-mantled ground squirrels.
+Among scattered stands of pinemat manzanita, red fir, and lodgepole pine, animals include dark-eyed juncos, montane voles, and sagebrush lizards.
+Meadows at the bottoms of valleys along streams and lakes support Pacific tree frogs, Western terrestrial garter snakes, common snipe and mountain pocket gophers.
+Other animals found within the national park area include snakes such as rubber boas, common garter snakes, and striped whipsnakes; cougars; amphibians like newts, salamanders, rough-skinned newts, and Cascades frogs; 216 species of birds including MacGillivray's warblers, Wilson's warblers, song sparrows, spotted owls, northern goshawks, and bufflehead ducks; five species of native fish that include rainbow trout, tui chubs, speckled daces, Lahontan redsides, and Tahoe suckers; and four invasive fish species including brook trout, brown trout, golden shiners, and fathead minnows.
+Prominent invertebrate species include California tortoiseshell butterflies.
 Areas such as Reflection Lake attract waterfowl, including Canada geese, great blue heron, snowy egret, and kingfisher.

 Lassen Volcanic Park is home to the Sierra Nevada red fox in particular, one of the rarest mammals in California.
 20 individuals have been identified in the park, making it the largest known Sierra Nevada red fox population.

 A repopulation of wolves in California began in late December 2011.
 A northwestern wolf pack originally from Oregon known as the Lassen Pack inhabits the forest surrounding this national park.
 Other residential California wolves are the Beckwourth and Whaleback packs.
 The Shasta pack, which formerly was in the forest near this park, no longer appears to be extant.
 In 2024, a pack consisting of a breeding pair and at least one offspring was reported within Lassen Volcanic Park by the California Department of Fish and Wildlife.
 The pack was likely formed by dispersing members from the Lassen Pack, which lives within Lassen County outside of the national park, and marks the first modern presence of wolves within the park itself.